skip to navigation

 />

-And add a handler such as Python:
+And add such Python:

 def myHandler(event):